 This is a very personal choice.
-You have to “see” yourself in it and even if I tell you how good you look with it, you’re going to be the one wearing it so be sure you like it and you don’t get it because someone else is telling you so!
+You have to “see” yourself in it, and even if I tell you how good you look, you’re going to be the one wearing it.
+So be sure you like it.
+Don’t get it because someone else is telling you to do so!

-Being bald, I have 3 characteristics I try to stick with that I know will make me look like I own the whole neighborhood:
+Being bald, I have 3 hat-characteristics I try to stick with that I know will make me look like I own the whole neighborhood:

 - boy shapes, large brim

-Hats are a fun way of adorning your head and you can take them off and on easily to make your skin breathe.
+Hats are a fun way of adorning your head, and you can take them off and on easily to let your skin breathe.
 They’re also a pain in the *** when it is windy, so choose wisely which hat to wear according to every occasion!